 All feedback was collated, analysed and the results reviewed to ensure it was relevant and incorporated where appropriate.
-Organisations who supported the review included: DHL Scotland, WEE Solutions, Fife Council, Glasgow City Council, AGBarr, Peterson Transport, WH Malcolm, Wincanton Scotland, WM Armstrong, Arnold Clark, Carntyne Transport, ARR Craib, Road Haulage Association - Scottish Representative, Road Transport Association - Scottish Representative, Scottish Road Haulage Group,

-USDAW (Union of Shop, Distributive and Allied Workers).
+Organisations who supported the review included: DHL Scotland, WEE Solutions, Fife Council, Glasgow City Council, AGBarr, Peterson Transport, WH Malcolm, Wincanton Scotland, WM Armstrong, Arnold Clark, Carntyne Transport, ARR Craib, Road Haulage Association - Scottish Representative, Road Transport Association - Scottish Representative, Scottish Road Haulage Group, USDAW (Union of Shop, Distributive and Allied Workers).
 A number of organisations chose not to leave their details.

-The providers who responded to the on-line consultation included: Nithcree Training, GTG Training, REMIT, and RHINO Training.
+The providers who responded to the on-line consultation included: Nithcree Training, GTG Training, REMIT, RHINO Training, Intec Business Colleges Ltd, AD Services, RT Resource and North East Scotland College.

-The responses to the consultation were positive and provided useful feedback confirming the need for the Driving Goods Vehicles SVQs to continue at level 2 and 3.
+The responses to the consultation were positive and provided useful feedback confirming the need for the Driving Goods Vehicles, Warehousing, Storage and Distribution and Logistics Operations SVQs to continue at SCQF level 5, 6 and 7.
 It was requested that to reflect the flexible nature of jobs in the sector there are more optional units for learners to choose from.
-A number of additional imported NOS have also been identified from SkillsCFA, ProSkills, IMI, Building Skills for the Future and Lantra for inclusion in the SVQs, which was seen as positive.
 Entry and progression routes were also suggested and have been incorporated into the Frameworks.